milkmull/Card-Game/README.md

     Cards will appear here in the draft phase of the game (discussed later) or during a game, often triggered by a card you played

   Sequence pane:
-    Crads that appear here are cards that are "in your sequence" The order they appear is the order you draft them in.
+    Cards that appear here are cards that are "in your sequence" The order they appear is the order you draft them in.
     Cards here cannot be directly interacted with.
     The top card is the card that will be played next

   Active card:
-    Your active card is the card that is curently in control of your actions.
+    Your active card is the card that is currently in control of your actions.
     If cards suddenly appear in your selection pane, make sure to look at your active card to check what prompted the selection and what will happen next.

   Items pane:
     Pane that holds any items or spells that are currently in your hand.
     Items can be selected and used by clicking on them.
     If you click and nothing happens, that item or spell cannot be used at the moment.
-    If an item card that you use promps a selection and you decide you don't want to use the item any more, press 'X' to cancel the selection
+    If an item card that you use prompts a selection and you decide you don't want to use the item any more, press 'X' to cancel the selection
-    Sometimes when you use an item, depending on the item it will be added to your "equippied" pane.
+    Sometimes when you use an item, depending on the item it will be added to your "equipped" pane.

   Equipped pane:
     Equipped items are items that cannot be used at the immediate moment but will take the next available opportunity to activate.